mertcan79/Sustainable-Investing/README.md

 # Data

-Companies and related parameters such as return and clean energy usage are scrapped through the web.
+Companies and related parameters (Expected return, Sustainability, Dividend yield, Clean energy use) are scrapped through the web.
 It consists of 361 companies with mentioned features.
+Datasources: Yahoo Finance, NASDAQ, Robecosam, Clean200, ScienceBasedTargets

 # Output